joshhills/dsm-portfolio/theme/_pages/portfolio.md

 ---
 layout: portfolio
 permalink: /
-personal_statement: This is my personal statement.
+---

+# Personal Statement

 This is my personal statement.
-This is my personal statement.
-                    This is my personal statement.
-This is my personal statement.
-This is my personal statement.
-This is my personal statement.
----

-# Pre

-# Post